Why Your Instagram Grid Matters

 To set a custom Reel cover:

-3. Adjust the crop to match your grid layout
+- Adjust the crop to fit the square grid display

 Overcomplicating it

 A puzzle grid looks impressive but is exhausting to maintain.
-A consistent editing style with good content beats a complex grid pattern with mediocre content.
-Start simple.
+A consistent editing style with good content beats a complex grid pattern with mediocre content every time.
+Start simple and level up only when the simpler approach feels limiting.

 Analyze and Iterate